 Note: A key to many makeup techniques for women 60+ is to work against gravity by applying eye shadow, liner, and blush in an upward sweep.

 Give your face more dimension by making sure your eyebrows ‘fit’ with the look of your frames.
 If your frames are thick and bold, consider keeping your eyebrows more neutral, simply fill in any sparse areas with eyebrow powder, pencil, or pomade.

 You can give more emphasis to your eyebrows if you wear plain or rimless frames.
 Always keep your eyebrows well-groomed, even if your frames cover them.

 Using an eyelash curler to curl your lashes not only prevents them from brushing against your lenses, but it also lifts your lashes to allow more light to reach your eyes and make them look larger.

 That’s it!
 14 simple tips to improve your makeup and beauty regime.
 Armed with this list, you can update your technique and make the best of the new products.
 Have fun experimenting with makeup and achieving a natural, fresh, and positive appearance.

-What did you think of Ariane’s advice?
-Which of her 14 makeup tips did you find most useful?
+Which of these makeup tips did you find most useful?
+Which one surprised you?
 What one question would you like to ask Ariane regarding how to get the most from your makeup?
-Please join the conversation and “like” and share this article to keep the discussion going!
+Please join the conversation!